Maeda1/boinc/README.md

 *La date a juste besoin d'etre reconnue par le système, donc prendre le format qui convient*

 ## US/EN :

+NOTE : ALPHA VERSION, not meant to be used in production.
+Will be used with last Boinc client versions, which have changed their main fields name and this script use them.

 ### Goal
 Script for Linux in Bash for boinc to schedule tasks (in french for now, please feel free to ask if you need that the output of script texts needs to be translated)